RMCO releases reports on projected climate extremes

 On February 4, Tom Easley testified before the Colorado General Assembly in support of legislation to strengthen the law governing state government planning efforts to address climate change.

 RMCO comments on draft Colorado climate action plan

 On May 15, the Rocky Mountain Climate Organization submitted comments on a draft of a new Colorado state government climate action plan.
 RMCO was one of a relatively few organizations invited to review and comment on the draft, and was asked to do so without sharing the draft with others or commenting on its content.
-In our comments, we urged that the state government change its approach and allow the state's local governments to review and comment on the draft, and to make the next version of the plan -- due in June -- a draft for review by the public, local governments, and other stakeholders, instead of the course the state government is now on: finalizing the plan in June without public or broad stakeholder engagement.
+In our comments, we urged that the state government change its approach and allow the state's local governments to review and comment on the draft, and to make the next version of the plan -- then to be completed in June -- a draft for review by the public, local governments, and other stakeholders, instead of the course the state government is now on: finalizing the plan in June without public or broad stakeholder engagement.

 RMCO's second comments on state water plan